CDL Pre-Trip: How to Inspect the Engine Compartment

 Acknowledge High-Voltage Component Safety

 As the industry moves toward hybrid and fully electric commercial vehicles, your inspection must adapt.
-While detailed regulations are still evolving, the FMCSA, in partnership with the CVSA, has developed an online course called “Inspecting High-Voltage Electric-Drive Commercial Motor Vehicles” to raise awareness of the new technology.
-However, manufacturer-recommended protocols remain the primary source for specific inspection procedures.
-If you operate one of these advanced trucks, your pre-trip must include a specific protocol for high-voltage component safety.
-This means looking for intact, brightly colored (usually orange) high-voltage cable insulation, secure connectors, and no signs of damage to the battery pack or inverters.
+CVSA and FMCSA offer awareness resources and training related to high-voltage electric-drive commercial vehicles; however, manufacturer-prescribed procedures remain the authoritative source for any component-specific inspection or maintenance steps.
+If you operate one of these advanced trucks, your pre-trip must include the manufacturer-specified protocol for high-voltage component safety.
+Look for intact, brightly colored (typically orange) high-voltage cable insulation, secure connectors, and no signs of damage to the battery pack enclosures or inverters.
 Never touch or attempt to repair these components without specialized training and proper personal protective equipment (PPE).

 Open the hood with confidence.
 Learn the engine inspection script.